basho/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations.md

 ## Bounded Queue

    * The bounded queue is responsible for holding objects that are waiting to participate in real-time replication.
-Please see the [Riak EE MDC Replication Configuration](http://wiki.basho.com/Multi-Data-Center-Replication-Configuration.html) guide for more information.
+Please see the [[Riak EE MDC Replication Configuration|Multi-Data-Center Replication Configuration]] guide for more information.
    * Please note that these values are only available in Riak EE 1.2.1+.

   - **queue_pid**